Kiez-Schnitzel/Kiez-Prototype/README.md

 - install the required libraries
 - download this repository
 - connect all the parts to their respective GPIO pins on your RaspberryPi (see the pictures for reference)
+- LEDs are connected to ground (GND) and a datapin, buttons are connected to power (5V) and their respective datapins
 - simply type 'pinout' into a terminal window of your RaspberryPi for the GPIO pin layout or refer to www.pinout.xyz
+- the physical pin layout is used
 - run kieztalk.py

 ![fig01](images/cone.png)